jtompkins/Haberdasher/Readme.md

 When generating SQL for database reads and writes, Haberdasher will include all of the properties in your entity.
 You can tell Haberdasher to ignore certain properties using the `IgnoreAttribute`.

-`IgnoreAttribute` takes one argument, an enum of type `IgnoreTypeEnum` that allows you to specify which operations should ignore the property. `Find Name` has the following possible values:
+`IgnoreAttribute` takes one argument, an enum of type `IgnoreTypeEnum` that allows you to specify which operations should ignore the property. `IgnoreAttribute` has the following possible values:

 * `All`
 * `Write`